NATIONAL SPIRIT OF ’45 Day

 HOW TO OBSERVE #SpiritOf45Day

-Even though nearly 45 years has passed, so much can be learned from those who endured World War II.
+Even though 75 years have passed, so much can be learned from those who endured World War II.
 Some of those lessons are still being learned today.
-The Spirit of ’45 Organization provides a place to register and find events for upcoming the upcoming Spirit of ’45 Day.
+The Spirit of ’45 Organization provides a place to register and find events for the upcoming Spirit of ’45 Day.
 They also share past Spirit of ’45 events to keep the inspiration, honor, and preservation alive.

 - Visit with one of the Greatest Generation and record an interview.

 - Dive into history and uncover the untold stories by touring the National World War II Museum in New Orleans.

 - Learn about people like Betty Wason or the contributions of the USO.